Prescriptions

 Ordering Repeat Prescriptions

-Alternatively, you can order repeat prescriptions through your Pharmacy, or come into the Surgery and fill in a repeat prescription form.
+Alternatively, you can order repeat prescriptions by coming into the Surgery and fill in a repeat prescription form.

-We will also accept acute prescription requests by e-mail to generic Practice e-mail address gmicb-hmr.healeysurgery@nhs.net.
-Please note: you can no longer order repeat Presriptions via emai.
+We will only accept , on rare occasions prescription requests, by e-mail to generic Practice e-mail address gmicb-hmr.healeysurgery@nhs.net

 It is important that you allow 48 hours notice—prior to running out of your medication for these requests.